paradite/gitviz/README.md

-# gitviz
+# Gitviz
-gitviz allows you to visually compare GitHub users' contributions.
+Gitviz allows you to visually compare GitHub users' contributions.

-## Why use gitviz
+## Why use Gitviz
 * Track your teammates' contributions for the project, and find out the SLACKER
 * Compare coding activities with your friends, and see who codes MORE
 * Play with it for fun

-## How to use gitviz
+## How to use Gitviz
 * Enter GitHub username and email (optional)
 * Magic